Service Animals, Emotional Support Animals, and Pets: A Guide for Kelowna Landlords - Article Banner

 If you’re renting out a property that’s within an HOA or a condominium, make sure your pet policy is compliant with those bylaws, rules, and regulations.

 While you can implement as many restrictions as you’d like for pets, service animals, which are also referred to as guide dogs, are not considered pets.
-They are legally allowed to live in properties with tenants who need them.
+According to human rights laws and strata bylaws in BC, service animals are legally allowed to live in properties with tenants who need them.
 This means that even if you have a strict no-pet policy, you must allow service animals.
 If you don’t, you could face legal penalties.

 Allowing Emotional Support Animals

 service dogEmotional support animals are fairly new to rental laws and housing authorities in Canada.
 The term “emotional support animal” or ESA isn’t even a legally recognized term in Canadian law.
-However, the law does protect service animals that are trained to offer emotional support.
+However, the law does protect emotional support dogs.
 In those instances, they’d be treated just like any other service animal, and you would have to allow them into your property.

 Only a mental health professional can determine that a tenant requires this type of support.
 Individuals are also prohibited from training their own animals and getting them certified as service or support animals.